canonical/ubuntu-pro-client/README.md

 | ./uaclient/cli.py | The entry-point for the command-line client
 | ./uaclient/clouds/ | Cloud-platform detection logic used in Ubuntu Pro to determine if a given should be auto-attached to a contract |
 | uaclient.contract | Module for interacting with the Contract Server API |
-| ./demo | Various stale developer scripts for setting up one-off demo environemnts.
+| ./demo | Various stale developer scripts for setting up one-off demo environments.
 (Not needed often)
 | ./apt-hook/ | the C++ apt-hook delivering MOTD and apt command notifications about UA support services |
 | ./apt-conf.d/ | apt config files delivered to /etc/apt/apt-conf.d to automatically allow unattended upgrades of ESM  security-related components |
 | /etc/ubuntu-advantage/uaclient.conf | Configuration file for the UA client.|